| |

 Fiberglass Webbing Product Info

-important.
-Back-rolling brings air from the surface of the deck to the
+Back-rolling brings air from the surface of the deck to the top of

 Grade" basecoat to prevent excess running of basecoat.
 IN COLD